baotoan95/CRUD_Spring_Angular/README.md

 - Angualar 1.x

 ## Configuration
-- Create database use mongoDB that have document name is student_management and a collection called student
+- Create database use mongoDB that have document name is student_management and a collection called student(id, name, age, address)
 - Change host name and port number if necessary in dispatcher-servlet.xml file